Project Based Voucher Program is closed for applications.

 That means that you don’t get to choose where you live with project-based housing — you will live in a privately owned apartment that has the number of bedrooms that match what you need.

-You may apply for the Project-Based Voucher Program with DuPage Housing AUthority when we are open for applications.
-At this time we are CLOSED.
-However, when we are accepting applications we will list with local newspapers, local organizations and our website.
+You may apply for the Project-Based Voucher Program with DuPage Housing Authority when we are open for applications.
+When we are accepting applications we will list with local newspapers, local organizations and our website under announcements.
 It’s good to apply to more than one Public Housing Authority (PHA), because not all PHAs have project-based housing and most of them have waiting lists.
 If you’re put on a waiting list, you may not receive this benefit for a long time.
 If a PHA does not have an open waiting lists, there is no way to apply at that PHA for the PBV program.

 Each housing authority has its own application form you will have to fill out.
 These application forms ask you to state how many people live in your household, how they are related, how much income you have, and if you have a disability.